keerthivarshaan/Keerthivarshaan/README.md

 - 🎓 I recently graduated and I'm building a strong foundation in software development.
 - 💡 I love turning ideas into real projects with clean code and creativity.
 - 🧠 Currently, I'm building my skills in Python, Oracle SQL, HTML, and CSS.
-- 📈 My goal is to become a skilled software developer who builds impactful, real-world software solutions.
+- 📈 My goal is to become a skilled software developer who creates meaningful and impactful software solutions that solve real-world problems.